SIX Group: 2001: SIS acquires the world's most important collection of historical securities and establishes a foundation

-The opening of the Wertpapierwelt in Olten as the first international museum for historical securities followed in July 2003, and today the exhibition can be seen at the Swiss Finance Museum in Zurich.
+The opening of the Wertpapierwelt in Olten as the first museum for historical securities followed in July 2003, and today the exhibition can be seen at the Swiss Finance Museum in Zurich.

 2005: Cartel law proceedings

 In 2005, SIX Multipay Ltd launched a DCC function (dynamic currency conversion), which was only available on the payment card terminals of SIX Card Solutions Ltd. The Commission of Competition (Weko) intervened and accused the SIX subsidiary of abusing its dominant position.
 In December 2006, SIX Multipay Ltd also made the DCC function available to other terminal providers and disclosed the interface information.
 Four years later, the Weko imposed a fine of seven million Swiss francs on SIX.

 2008: Merger and change of name

 The SWX Group, SIS Group and Telekurs Group merged on 1 January to form Swiss Financial Markets Services AG.
 The company thus covered the business areas of securities trading, stock exchange transactions, financial information and payment transactions.

 On 21 August 2008, Swiss Financial Markets Services Ltd was renamed SIX Group Ltd.